 This is an opportunity for newcomers to speak with a POP staff about mental health concerns, accessing community resources or any other topics that relate to their wellbeing.
 Drop in hours are held at local secondary schools in areas that are determined to have a high population of newcomer families and in the community for newcomer youth identified as part of the LGBTQ+ community.
 Drop in programs may be provided at other settlement service organizations such as YMCA Immigrant Services and/or Sanctuary Refugee Health Centre.

 Community education sessions are offered to community members with the goal of providing a broader understanding of newcomer mental health and their experiences to increase community capacity to support newcomers.
 Mental Health Workshops are offered to newcomers as requested by community partners with a focus on destigmatizing mental health and increasing awareness and understanding of POP program.

-To learn more about “The Promise of Partnership Project,” register for one of our services, or to make a referral, please contact email@example.com or 519-743-6333.
+To learn more about the Newcomer Mental Health Program or to register for one of our services, please contact firstname.lastname@example.org or 519-743-6333.